SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 San Francisco taxis are a great way to easily get around the city.
 You can find them on the street or call ahead to have them pick you up when you are ready.

-In addition to taxis, many people are also using services such as Uber and Lyft.
+In addition to taxis, many people are also using rideshare services such as Uber and Lyft.
 All three are a better option than renting a car for your SF stay.

 San Francisco taxi on Market Street